chainlancer/concordia-protocol/README.md

 The Chainlink EA then hashes the work package (w_p) using the SHA3-256 algorithm and returns the result (H(w_p)) to the smart contract.

-The smart contract compares the work agreement checksum (c) with the hashed work package (H(w_p)).
+The smart contract compares the concord checksum (c) with the hashed work package (H(w_p)).
 If the two values match, the key is accepted, and the agreement is marked as "paid."

 The client can decrypt the encrypted work bundle (W) using the decryption key (k) and their wallet public key (p) to obtain the completed work (w).

 This process ensures the protection of both parties, with payment released only when the work is completed as agreed upon.
-The integration with Chainlink allows the Lancer protocol to securely and reliably fetch and process off-chain data, further enhancing its functionality and security.
+The integration with Chainlink allows the Concordia protocol to securely and reliably fetch and process off-chain data, further enhancing its functionality and security.

 **or as notation**